veronica1013/questions_and_answers/README.md

 # questions_and_answers
-This repository contains interview questions and answers in python language.
+This repository contains questions and answers in python language.